nonsleepr/nonsleepr.github.io/resume/Résumé.md

 - Implemented an async Python HBase client library.
 - Standardized the Continuous Integration pipeline to improve team's code quality.
+- Planned and performed data-store migration to Delta Lake which increased the scalability of the system while also adding advanced features to the Distributed Trace system.
+- Migrated data pipelines to Spark 3.x while also sharing the steps needed within the company.

 ### Credit Suisse (via Syntel)